amitkalay/UrlShortener/README.md

 8. If you wish to start it in the command line, enter ```python api.py``` in the terminal
 9. To run all unit test, right-click the tests directory in Pycharm and select Run Unittests in Tests
 10. Download Postman for your desktop and import the TinyURL.postman_collection.json there.
 You should be all ready to go from there!
+11. Use MongoDb compass to see and verify that the URLs are getting persisted.
+Create a database called ```tinyurl_db``` and collections inside that called all_urls and short_url_access

 Assumptions:
 1. TinyUrl collisions NEVER happen.
 There are a total of 62^10 possible tinyUrls, so even if we make millions of URLs, the chances of collisions are very small